shubhamraj216/todoList/README.md

 # todoList
 An interactive todo list where you can add a todo.
-Further, you can cancel or you can remove a todo.
+Further, you can cancel or you can remove a todo from the list.